MartinMalyMM/pairef/docs/using.rst

                            bfactor, --prerefinement-shake-sites, and
                            --prerefinement-no-modification.
 These options can be
-                           useful when the structure has been refined in another version of REFMAC5 than it is currently used or when you want to reset the impact of used free reflections.
+                           useful when the structure has been refined in another version of REFMAC5 or phenix.refine than it is currently used or when you want to reset the impact of used free reflections.
      --prerefinement-reset-bfactor
                            reset atomic B-factors of the input structure model to the mean value.
 This is done by default in the case of